-Galaxite features three fun and interactive minigames that you can enjoy playing solo or with friends!
+Galaxite features four fun and interactive minigames that you can enjoy playing solo or with friends!
 Check out details of each game below.

 Prop Hunt is an advanced version of hide-and-seek.
 Each game, eight hiders are put into a map and given a brief amount of time to hide.
 They can turn into almost any of the items around them.
 Once they have found a sneaky place, players can secure their position by not moving for three seconds and will appear as a regular item to the seekers.
 While hidden, hiders can taunt the seekers for additional points, which comes with a risk of giving away the hiding spot, so use them wisely!